globaleaks/whistleblowing-software/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a ticket to report a software bug
 title: ''
-labels: ''
+labels: '["Triage", "T: Bug"]'
-assignees: ''
+assignees:
+  - evilaliv3

 ---